TechPriyamvad/TVS_PGM_PROJECT/PROJECT_README.md

 ## TO-DO
 - What is MVVM design pattern
 - What is Active/Passive disaster recovery strategy

 ## Doubts
 - Right now do we have repair order functionality in app
 - Is the PGM mobile app live
     - If yes on which feature we need to work
-    - If no do we need to develop app from scratch
+    - If not do we need to develop app from scratch
 - Is the PGM web app live
     - If yes on which feature we need to work
     - If no do we need to develop the app from scratch
 - What type of data is stored in azure storage and database
 - Does mechanic can buy parts from PGM app or it is only used to locate the TVS genuine parts
+- Who are CMS users
+- What is SCORM
+- Why we are using 2 cloud service providers i.e azure and firebase
+- Is the country rollout plan released
+    - If yes then we to customize app according to selected country